alenperic/Fang/README.md

 - CSS
 - Vanilla JavaScript

-No backend processing means it's fast, secure, and privacy-friendly.
+No backend means it's quick and respects your privacy.

 ## Usage